zettsu-t/sudokusse/sudokusse.md

 in std::future.

 Its workarounds are:

 * Writing a compact file that contains inline assembly with fewer header files
-* Using the compile option -masm=intel if it is really required
+* Using the compile option -masm=intel if it is required

 ### Footprints

-Here is a size (41,163 bytes) of core code solving sudoku puzzles in a version of assembly.
+Here is a size (41,163 bytes) of core code solving Sudoku puzzles in a version.
 This is 26% larger than the L1 I-cache size (32 KBytes per core) in my CPU.

 ```bash
 $ objdump -x --section=.text bin/sudokusse | sort